DomainDrivenArchitecture/dda-user-crate/README.md

 `less logs/pallet.log`

 ## Reference
-Some details about the architecture: We provide two levels of API. **Domain** is a high-level API with many build in conventions.
+Some details about the architecture: We provide two levels of API. **domain** is a high-level API with many build in conventions.
 If this conventions don't fit your needs, you can use our low-level **infra** API and realize your own conventions.

 ### Domain API